sjmcculloch/smblogv2/content/posts/2022/2022-12-27-dragonlance-sourcebooks-modules/index.md

 ### Heroes of Defiance

-Dragons from the distant past gather to engulf the world of Krynn in war.
+Heroes of Defiance introduces you to the rogues, spies, diplomats, and scouts of Ansalon, and an adventure to uncover the truth behind the origin of the terrifying dragonspawn.

 </div>